Inspiral-merger-ringdown waveforms for black-hole binaries with non-precessing spins

 While the \emph{inspiral} and \emph{ring-down} stages of the BH coalescence are well-modeled by perturbative techniques, an accurate description of the \emph{merger} requires numerical solutions of Einstein's equations.
-Although performing numerical simulations densely sampling the entire parameter space of BH coalescence is computationally prohibitive, waveform templates modeling all the three stages can now be constructed by combining analytical- and numerical-relativity results, dramatically improving the sensitivity of searches for GWs from BH binaries, and the accuracy of estimating the source parameters~\cite{Ajith:2007kx, Ajith:2009fz,Buonanno:2007pf,Damour:2009kr}.
-To date, inspiral-merger-ringdown (IMR) templates have been computed only for nonspinning BH binaries~\cite{Ajith:2007qp, Ajith:2007kx,Ajith:2007xh,Buonanno:2007pf,Damour:2009kr}, which are employed in GW searches, and in a number of astrophysical studies.
-However, nonspinning BHs are expected to be astrophysically rare, and most BHs in nature may be highly spinning~\cite{Volonteri:2004cf,Gammie:2003qi}.
-This necessitates the inclusion of spinning-binary waveforms in GW searches.
+Although performing numerical simulations densely sampling the entire parameter space of BH coalescence is computationally prohibitive, waveform templates modeling all the three stages can now be constructed by combining analytical- and numerical- relativity results, dramatically improving the sensitivity of searches for GWs from BH binaries, and the accuracy of estimating the source parameters~\cite{Ajith:2007kx, Ajith:2009fz,Buonanno:2007pf,Damour:2009kr}.
+To date, inspiral-merger-ringdown (IMR) templates have been computed only for nonspinning BH binaries~\cite{Ajith:2007qp, Ajith:2007kx,Ajith:2007xh,Buonanno:2007pf,Damour:2009kr}.
+However, most BHs in nature are expected to be spinning~\cite{Volonteri:2004cf}, which necessitates the inclusion of spinning-binary waveforms in GW searches.
 But, spin adds six parameters (three components for each BH), and each additional parameter in a search template bank leads to a higher signal-to-noise-ratio (SNR) threshold for a confident detection~\cite{VanDenBroeck:2009gd}.
-Also, this requires sufficiently accurate numerical simulations across this large parameter space, which are not yet available.
+Also, this requires accurate numerical simulations across this large parameter space, which are not yet available.
 Moreover, implementing a search covering the full spin parameter space has proven to be difficult.